ora0600/confluent-ksqldb-hands-on-workshop/ccloud/README.md

 ## Create Clusters
 Create for each attendee in `attendees.txt` a cluster in Confluent Cloud.
 Max 20 clusters can be created.
 We have a limit of 20 ksqlDB Apps per environment.
 If you need more, contact the Confluent Support.
-A good `attendee.txt` setup would look like this, e.g. for 4 users (an empty row at the end):
+A good `attendee.txt` setup would look like this, e.g. for 4 users:
 ```bash
 mustermann+rabc001@mustermann.io
 mustermann+rbac002@mustermann.io
 mustermann+rbac003@mustermann.io
 mustermann+rbac004@mustermann.io
 ```

 Then start the cluster executions: